 Scholarships.com has good coverage of awards.
 The database is available to undergraduate and graduate students.

-CollegeScholarships Go straight to the scholarships that interests you and begin the application process.
+CollegeScholarships Go straight to the scholarships that interest you and begin the application process.

 Schoolsoup Claims to have the world's largest scholarship database